uditalias/swamp/README.md

 > everytime we are starting the development process, we need to initialize each service separately, if we updates one service, we need to restart it, if we want to change
 > the ENV, we need to restart it, if we want it to run forever and run again just after it’s crash, we need to do it manually.

-> Swamp to the rescue! with Swamp you can do all of the above and lots of more automatically and in a very convenient way! you can still using
+> Swamp to the rescue! with Swamp you can do all of the above and lots of more automatically and in a very convenient way!
+With the Swamp dashboard you can keep tracking your services, get information like CPU and Memory usage of each service and restart your services with different ENV variables with no hard work. you can still using
 > your favorite services like Grunt and Bower without any problem.

 - - -